lenincompres/ima-few-2024/README.md

 Each student will be judged on the quality, experimentation, and improvement that their work shows.

+### Attendance
+There are no excused absences and unexcused absences.
+There are only absences.
+You can have 4 amount of absences without your grade being affected.
+A passing grade requires at least 50% attendance.
+2 late arrivals (more than 10 minutes after start time) will count as 1 absence.
+For example, 4 absences will result in your highest possible grade being a B instead of an A.

+Optional makeup work statement: While there is no distinction in this course between excused and unexcused absences, you may inquire with me about makeup work if you have more than 4 absences.
+Makeup work may be content you can consume, having a conversation with someone in class, additional office hours, writing a paper or an additional project.
+Not all course content can be made up.
+Please clarify with your instructor.

 ## Grade Overview

 ### A. Excellent (90-100)